 Reasons for WBX’s Failure

 There’s more than just one reason why World Betting Exchange failed as an exchange bookmaker.
 For one thing, the company never diversified away from just offering customers an exchange.
-Betfair, meanwhile, used its profits to diversify its offering in order to allow customers to play both fixed-odds and exchange bets, as well as casino games, slots and so on.
+Betfair, meanwhile, used its financial gains to diversify its offering in order to allow customers to play both fixed-odds and exchange bets, as well as casino games, slots and so on.

 The fact that the commission taken by WBX was lower than Betfair’s was obviously good in attracting customers, but it also meant that it was earning less money than its rival on a daily basis.
 It then could not compete with Betfair on a while host of things, including offers that it could give its customers as well as advertising and other things that require capital.